-3.08 Rehabilitation Loan Program Eligibility Income
+3.07 Eligibility Income

-Gross annual household income includes but is not limited to the gross annual projected household income of all residents age 18 and over that reside in the household before taxes or withholdings less deductible expenses allowed.
+Gross annual household income includes, but is not limited to, the gross annual projected household income of all residents ages eighteen and over who reside in the household, before taxes or withholdings less deductible expenses allowed.

 The Lender must use the Income Eligibility Calculation Worksheet to calculate the gross annual household income.
 The Income Eligibility Calculation Worksheet must be retained in the loan file.
-The gross household income may not exceed the amounts listed on Minnesota Housing's Website as of the date of the loan application.
+The gross household income may not exceed the amounts listed on Minnesota Housing's website as of the date of the loan application.